 PPS – I have a new page that is frequently updated, where I share about books I’m currently reading.
 Check it out here.

 PPPS – And because so many of you have asked, yes, I’m working on book four of the Isaiah Cadre Series, The Voice of Your Cry.
 I’m hoping to have it available by the end of the summer, but no promises.
+With our move, it may be more realistic to expect it around Christmas, but I’ll keep you up to date.
 In the meantime, if you want to check out my Pinterest board for it, you can start getting an idea of what it’s about.
 Just click on the picture to the left.